Brundage Mountain: History

 In April 2006, the J.R.
 Simplot Company sold its 50% interest in Brundage Mountain to the ski area's long-time co-owner, the DeBoer family.
 (Diane (Brown) DeBoer is the daughter of co-founder Warren Brown.)
 That August, a long-anticipated land trade with U.S. Forest Service was completed.
 It gave Brundage Mountain the ownership of 388 acre around its base area, allowing the opportunity for future resort development.
 In return, the USFS gained important private in-holdings in the Payette National Forest.

 In 2007, Brundage invested more than $3 million to install two new fixed-grip triple chairlifts, Lakeview and The Bear.
 The Lakeview lift opened up 160 acre of south-facing terrain, with sweeping views of Payette Lake, McCall, and Valley County.
 The Bear connects the Centennial base area to a ridge above the main base area.
 A platter lift which served the expert Race Course and easier runs was removed.
 A small lodge, The Bear Den, was added at the top of the lift.
 Excluding the Easy Street chair, total uphill capacity for the area was increased from 3,100 to 6,700 riders per hour.
+In 2024, a new detachable Doppelmayr quad chairlift replaced Centennial Triple Chair, a 32-year-old fixed grip triple chair that was installed in 1990, the year Idaho celebrated 100 years of statehood.
+It took eight months for the old chairlift to be dismantled and replaced by the new state-of-the-art lift named Centennial Express.
+In 2024, the new 18,000 sq. ft.
+Mountain Adventure Center opened providing a new home for ticket sales, guest services, rentals, retail, tune shop, and MTN Sports School.
+Future plans include a new Food & Beverage lodge.

+In 2022, development began on the Northwoods neighborhood, Brundage's first ski in/ski out neighborhood.
+Northwoods consists of 32 lots on Lower Rodeo run.
+In 2025, ground broke on Norhaven, Brundage's second slopeside community.
+Norhaven has 39 planned units, which are expected to be constructed over the course of several years.
+The design calls for a mix of single-family Villas, Twin Gable duplexes, and multi-story Lofts built using natural materials in a mountain modern style.
+One-, two- and three-bedroom options will be available.